expresspigeon/blog/src/content/kb/transactional/transactional-reporting-for-single-message.md

 </div>

+</div>

 Please, note that the `1` in the example is an ID of the message generated when it was sent.

-> Transactional message IDs should be treated as opaque unique strings, and not numbers.
+> Transactional message IDs should be treated as opaque unique strings, and not necessarily numbers.

-</div>

 ## Example Response